Hub-of-all-Things/doc/source/index.md

 --------- | ----------- | --------------------
-id | type ID in the system | optional dateCreated | date when the type was created | optional dateUpdated | date when the type was updated | optional name | name of the type | mandatory description | description of the type | optional
+id | type ID in the system | optional dateCreated | date when the type was created | optional lastUpdated | date when the type was updated | optional name | name of the type | mandatory description | description of the type | optional

 ### Creating a Type

 You should create a new Type for every set of values you want to be treated as a specific Type record.
 For example, you might want to have a Type "Country" to annotate your country of birth, or you might want it to annotate all the countries you have ever lived in.
-To create a new `Type`, the API request body should contain a new Type `name` and `description` and it should be posted to `/type/type` endpoint.
+To create a new `Type`, the API request body should contain a new Type `name` and it should be posted to `/type/type` endpoint.
 The new Type ID and times when it was created as well as updated will be recorded automatically and included in the response.

 > Example of creating a new Data Type: